 8.2 The Company shall not be liable for any loss, damage, costs, expenses or other claims for compensation arising from any material or instruction supplied by the Client which are incomplete, incorrect, inaccurate, illegible or defective in any other way.
-The Company should highlight to the Client any known errors.
+The Company should highlight to the Client any known errors if possible.

 8.3 The Company shall not be liable for any loss or damage caused to either the Client, its ISP or other third party supplier of the System either jointly or severally except to the extent that such loss or damage is caused by the negligent acts or omissions of or a breach of any contractual duty by the Company, its employees, agents or sub-contractors in performing the Security Testing.

-8.4 The Company’s total liability in respect of all claims arising under or by virtue of this Contract or in connection with the performance of this Contract shall not exceed 200% in aggregate of the charges set out in the purchase order prior to a claim being made.
+8.4 The Company’s or such Group total liability in respect of all claims arising under or by virtue of this Contract or in connection with the performance of this Contract shall not exceed 200% in aggregate of the charges set out in the purchase order prior to a claim being made.

-8.6 The Company and the Client shall not be liable to each other for any indirect or consequential loss or damage whether for loss of profit, loss of business, depletion of goodwill or otherwise whatsoever or howsoever caused which arise out of or in connection with this Contract even if such loss was reasonably foreseeable.
+8.5 The Company and the Client and such Groups shall not be liable to each other for any indirect or consequential loss or damage whether for loss of profit, loss of business, depletion of goodwill or otherwise whatsoever or howsoever caused which arise out of or in connection with this Contract even if such loss was reasonably foreseeable.

-9.1 The Company reserves the right to withdraw or delay from Security Testing by providing 5 working days’ notice, if, in its opinion, information required for satisfactory completion of the Security Testing and requested by the Company in writing is either not provided or, if provided, is inaccurate or inadequate.
-The Client shall be liable for any reasonable fee and expenses incurred up to and including the date of withdrawal.
+9.1 The Company reserves the right to withdraw from the Security Testing by providing 5 working days’ notice, if, in its opinion, information required for satisfactory completion of the Security Testing and requested by the Company in writing is either not provided or, if provided, is inaccurate or inadequate.
+The Client shall be liable for any fees and expenses incurred up to and including the date of withdrawal.

 10 EXCLUSION OF THIRD-PARTY RIGHTS